Give Blood and Love at the Versiti Holiday of Hope Blood Drives

-Gretchen Jameson from Versiti Blood Center of Wisconsin joins us on What's Brewing Wisconsin to discuss how you can make this winter a holiday of hope.
+Gretchen Jameson from Versiti Blood Center of Wisconsin joins us on The Morning Blend to discuss how you can make this winter a holiday of hope through donating blood and spreading holiday cheer.

 Versiti Blood Center of Wisconsin is a not-for-profit organization headquartered in Milwaukee that specializes in blood services, esoteric diagnostic testing, organ, tissue, and stem cell donation, medical services, and leading-edge research.
 We advance patient care by delivering lifesaving products and services.